maierfelix/nvk/README.md

 # node-vulkan
 This is a Vulkan API for node.js.

 The bindings are machine generated and provide an API to interact from JavaScript with the low-level interface of Vulkan.
-The API of this project strives to be as close as possible to Vulkan's original API.
+The API of this project strives to be as close as possible to Vulkan's C API.

+This tool also allows you to create interactive UIs with HTML and CSS.
+This is done using an offscreen browser, which runs in the background.
+The browser frame is shared with vulkan's memory, so you can easily render the browser's texture on top of your application.

 **Note**: This is an early experiment, use with *honor*!